12 Campsites for an Unforgettable Arizona Wilderness Experience

-As the world grapples with the current reality, the great outdoors have become a welcome respite.
+It'd be an understatement to say that the Great Outdoors has become a welcome respite over the past year.
 Biking is on the rise.
-RVs became mobile motels for a new generation of traveler.
-And camping (and clamping) is a now go-to weekend activity for backcountry aficionados and newbies alike.
-With fall in full swing, Arizona might just be the ideal camping destination.
+RVs became mobile motels for a new generation of travelers.
+Camping (and glamping) is now a go-to weekend activity for backcountry aficionados and newbies alike.
+And with fall in full swing, Arizona might just be the ideal camping destination.

 With its wildly diverse wilderness, the state is a massive playground for campers of all walks, whether you’re seeking a trip to one of the country’s most celebrated national parks or one of its most underrated.
 Here, jaw-dropping vistas can be discovered after a long hike or by simply pulling off the road.
 You’ll find red-rock deserts and dense forests, waterfalls and dry basins… and much of it’s all-seasons.
 Whether you’re looking to flee Phoenix or stop off for a while in the middle of a monthlong voyage, these are the Arizona campsites you need to hit.

 This wonderland of rocks is nestled within Southern Arizona’s Chiricahuas Mountains, where incredible towering geologic formations encompass the alien landscape around Bonita Campground.
 There are gobs of accessible hiking trails, caves, and rhyolite rock pinnacles to explore here.
 But the incredibly dark skies steal the show, according to Amy C. Oliver, a public affairs officer for the Fred Lawrence Whipple Observatory and NASA/JPL Solar System Ambassador.